-The OnePlus 8T was OnePlus’ flagship smartphone for 2020.
+The OnePlus 8T was OnePlus’ second flagship smartphone for 2020.
 The phone takes bits like a 120Hz display from the higher-end OnePlus 8 Pro and bumps up the charging speeds to a blazing 65W for a relatively affordable price tag.
-However, the OnePlus 8T isn’t the only player in the field.
+However, the OnePlus 8T isn’t the only player on the field.

 The Xiaomi Mi 10T Pro brings the best features of the Mi 10 Pro and lowers the price barrier to entry.
 Additionally, the phone promises flagship-grade imaging with a 108MP primary camera.
 Yet, does the phone make too many compromises to undercut the OnePlus 8T?